 - Next day, Preheat oven to 160degC

 - Drain the dried fruit into a large bowl and add the rest of the ingredients.
-Mix well to combine
+Mix well to combine.
+If mixture is too dry, add another egg and mix.

 - Spoon the mixture into a prepared loaf tin and bake for approximately for 1 hour or until a skewer comes out clean